 Dolissa Medina is a filmmaker, writer, and organizer from the borderlands of South Texas.
 Exploring themes of belonging and home, her experimental documentaries draw from journalism, found footage practice, and essay film traditions to interrogate how legacies of history affect experiences of place.
-Often engaged in queer world mending through mythology, folklore, and confrontations with mortality, Medina’s films have screened at venues including Rotterdam International Film Festival, MIX-NYC, and Kurzfilmtage Oberhausen, where she was also selected as an Oberhausen Seminar participant.
+Often engaged in queer world mending through mythology, folklore, and confrontations with mortality, Medina’s films have screened at venues including The Whitney, Rotterdam International Film Festival, MIX-NYC, and Kurzfilmtage Oberhausen, where she was also selected as an Oberhausen Seminar participant.

 A Fulbright Fellow, Medina has received support from the San Francisco Arts Commission, LEF, Puffin Foundation, and others.